-- COMPLETE Scouts BSA uniform (including Scouts BSA Handbook) - T-Shirts, shorts, pants socks, underwear, hat, sweater or jacket (itmaybesummerinALbutitcangetcoolatnight) (Scouts need clean clothing for each day of camp) - Swim trunks and towel - Rain poncho or jacket - Extra pair of shoes or boots (close toed) - Sealable water bottle (Disposable cups will not be available) - Watch - Washcloth, towel, Toiletries (soap, shampoo, toothpaste, etc.) - Flashlight with new batteries - Sleepingbagorsheets and blanket and a pillow - Pocket knife and Totin' Chip
+- COMPLETE Cub Scout or Webelos uniform

+- T-Shirts, shorts, pants socks, underwear, hat, sweater or jacket (itmaybesummerinALbutitcangetcoolatnight)

+(Scouts need clean clothing for each day of camp)

+- Swim trunks and towel

+- Rain poncho or jacket

+- Extra pair of shoes or boots (close toed)

+- Sealable water bottle (Disposable cups will not be available)

+- Watch

+- Washcloth, towel

+- Toiletries (soap, shampoo, toothpaste, etc.)

+- Flashlight with new batteries

+- Sleepingbagorsheets and blanket and a pillow

+- Pocket knife and Whitlin' Chip (if applicable)

 - Footlocker, suitcase or backpack

 - Spending money

 - Sunscreen and Bug Repellent

-- Work gloves

-- Long pants and long-sleeved shirt

 - Bug spray

-- Camp chair (if desired)

-- Mattress for Adirondacks
+- Mattress for adirondacks

-- Merit Badge supplies and pamphlets

-- CheckMeritBadgelistingsforspecificitems

-- Completed Health and Medical Form A,B,C and any personal medicines (Medicines should be in original containers labeled & kept in a Ziplock bag.
+- Completed Health and Medical Form A, B and any personal medicines (Medicines should be in original containers labeled & kept in

+(Medicines should be in original containers labeled & kept in a Ziplock bag.
 Epi-pens & inhalers should be carried at all times.
 Medicines requiring refrigeration may be stored in the Health Lodge medical refrigerator.)